18 Best Electric Bikes for Seniors We Actually Tested & Recommend

 Read Full Review | Watch Our Video Review

-- The Portola provides more power than most similarly-priced e-bikes.
-Its 750W hub motor is plenty capable of handing hills!
+Pros- The Portola provides more power than most similarly-priced e-bikes.
+Its 750W hub motor is plenty capable of handling hills!

 - Riders can choose the base model with a 499-Wh battery to get the best price, or upgrade to a 643-Wh battery for greater range.